-If you think Snapchat is just a way for teens to share secret photos and throwaway messages, think again.
-It’s actually one of the best photo editors in the business.
+If you think Snapchat is just a way for teens to share secret photos and for pet owners to take bizarre cat selfies, think again.
+It’s actually one of the most unique photo editors in the business.
 No, seriously, hear us out!

 Even if you have no interest in the core elements of Snapchat, it houses a surprisingly powerful editing suite that offers a few quirky features we’ve not seen elsewhere.
 We’re not talking about filters or color tweaks but full-blown photo manipulation.
 You can make some crazy images here if you want to, and it’s great for quick and dirty photo collages or silly selfies.

 The best part is, it’s entirely free and you can use it without adding a single friend or sending a single snap!
 Hold on and we’ll show you around.

 First up, you’ll need to download and log into Snapchat if you haven’t already got it.